-As a concept, “people-based marketing” may not sound all that… groundbreaking.
+As a concept, “people-based marketing” and “people-based measurement” may not sound all that… groundbreaking.
 As marketers, talking to people is our job, after all.

 But with the explosion of digital marketing technology and data in the past decade or so, something got lost.
 Between all the cookies, clicks, device IDs, online behavioral data, and geolocational tags, some marketers seemed to focus on the channel and lose sight of the big picture: reaching real people with consistent messaging, regardless of where they interacted with you.

 But some marketers didn’t.
 These are the marketers who paved the way for people-based marketing beyond Facebook and Google.
 They viewed it as a way to connect more of the dots across the omnichannel customer journey and understand the impact of their marketing every step of the way.

 As a result, they are also some of the first practitioners of people-based measurement.
 This type of measurement goes well beyond performance metrics to help marketers understand what incremental impact each campaign or tactic has on customer value.

 So, how can those already savvy with people-based marketing get started with people-based measurement?
 Here are four martech and headcount investments to consider:

 - A data warehouse: An unbelievable amount of data within companies of all sizes is siloed.
 This lack of cohesiveness makes it nearly impossible to follow customers on their journeys and paint clearer pictures of who they are and what they need.Thus the first step in people-based measurement is establishing a data warehouse, a single place where all your first-party data lives.
 The ability to join POS data with ecommerce data, loyalty club activity, and other prospect and customer breadcrumbs is already a tremendous win.